 Few things get you on your boss's bad side more than not taking the time to make sure all your i's are dotted and t's are crossed.

-A new study from the staffing firm Accountemps found that 35 percent of executives said producing sloppy work because close attention wasn't paid to the details is the most annoying behavior by their employees.
+A previous study from the staffing firm Accountemps found that 35 % of executives said producing sloppy work because close attention wasn't paid to the details is the most annoying behavior by their employees.

 Bill Driscoll, a district president for Accountemps, said workers shouldn't rely on others to catch their mistakes.

-"Organizations benefit when employees slow down to review a project carefully before submitting because there is less need for revisions later and reduced risk that uncaught mistakes damage the companies' reputation," Driscoll https://www.businessnewsdaily.com]
+"Organizations benefit when employees slow down to review a project carefully before submitting, because there is less need for revisions later and reduced risk that uncaught mistakes damage the companies' reputation," Driscoll said.

 Accountemps offers employees several strategies for how to avoid being labeled as a sloppy worker:

-- Divide things up: When working on a large and complex project, many workers are prone to procrastination.
-As the deadline nears, there is a mad scramble to finish the work up, which is when errors can be made.
-Avoid these situations by dividing up large projects into smaller, more manageable tasks, so you aren't rushing to complete everything at the last minute.
+Divide things up.
+When working on a large and complex project, many workers are prone to procrastination.
+As the deadline nears, there is a mad scramble to finish the work, which is when errors can be made.
+Avoid these situations by dividing up large projects into smaller, more manageable tasks so you aren't rushing to complete everything at the last minute.

-- Know what's expected: Before starting a big project, meet with your boss to go over the goals of the assignment and to clarify any questions you may have.
+- Know what's expected.
+Before starting a big project, meet with your boss to discuss he goals of the assignment and to clarify any questions you may have.